aekazakov/genome-depot/admin.md

 	Click the “Browse” button for TSV file and select the tab-separated file.
 Click the “Browse” button for Zip archive select the archive with genome files.
 Then press “Start import” button.

-3. CGCMS can download genome assemblies from NCBI over ftp.
+3. GenomeDepot can download genome assemblies from NCBI over ftp.
 It can save time, but if internet connection is not stable, downloaded files can be truncated.
 Make a tab-separated file with six columns:

 	* NCBI genome assembly identifier (for example, GCF_000006945.2)
 	* genome ID (can contain letters, digits, dots, hyphens and underscores only)